South Downs Farmland Bird Initiative (SDFBI)

 - Specialists are those birds that are solely reliant upon farmland for their breeding and feeding requirements.
 They include grey partridge, lapwing, yellowhammer and skylark.

 The specialists have fared worse over the last 40 years, and it is these birds that will benefit most from targeted conservation measures on farms.
+See Farmland birds advisory links for information on managing habitats for priority species.

 Creating the right habitats